raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 3 tests passing
 ```

 It's called `emptySet`, because the the set of all sentences this language recognizes is empty.
-Note that while hand-written recognizers can have any arbitrary names for their states, we're using the `names` generator to generate state nams for us.
-This automatically avoid two recognizers ever having state names in common, which makes some of teh code we write later a great deal simpler.
+Note that while hand-written recognizers can have any arbitrary names for their states, we're using the `names` generator to generate state names for us.
+This automatically avoid two recognizers ever having state names in common, which makes some of the code we write later a great deal simpler.

 Now, how do we get our evaluator to handle it?
 Our `evaluate` function takes a configuration object as a parameter, and that's where we define operators.
 We're going to define `∅` as an atomic operator.[^atomic]